-Cloud 101: Exploring Cloud-Native Architecture
+Cloud 101: Exploring Cloud-Native Automation

 You want to modernize and move to the cloud.
 When investing in enterprise applications or solutions, understanding what’s under the hood of your potential technology purchase is important to prepare for what to expect once you deploy it across your organization.
-A key question to ask when evaluating a business software solution, is “Is it cloud-native?”
+A key question to ask when evaluating a business software solution, is “Is it cloud-native automation?”

-What does “cloud native” mean?
+What does “cloud native automation” mean?

 “Cloud native” means that the product or application is designed from the ground up to leverage all of the inherent advantages of the cloud, including agility, scale, and cost-efficiency.
 Several factors and facets make up a cloud-native application, but three characteristics are key drivers of those cloud benefits: